Ch4s3r/cat_sitting_book/src/food_habits.md

 ## Time to feed!
 Usually they like to eat in the morning at around 8:30 and in the evening at 17:30.
 But as this would be a too high effort to feed them twice a day, it's enough if you can come by once a day.
-At best usually in the morning so they can keep on of their habits, but if it's not working for you once a day is also find, but morning is definitely preferred.
+At best usually in the morning, so they can keep on of their habits, but if it's not working for you once a day is also find, but morning is definitely preferred.

 ## Portion size
 Both cats together should eat about half a can of wet food and the rest dry food.